softonic/docker-laravel-consumer/README.md

 # docker-laravel-consumer
-PHP-FPM extension to use with Laravel consumers
+PHP CLI Docker image extension to use with Laravel consumers